criticalsession/MagicEpisodeSort/README.md

 ### To Do:

+ - [x] Console menu to edit config - Sorted directory
+ - [ ] Console menu to edit config - TV show titles
  - [ ] Match files with the season/episode format of AxBB
  - [X] Configs for: forcing names of series, folder structure, etc.
- - [ ] Add UI for managing configs
  - [x] Config auto population of series names after every run, for ease of update